cfpb/consumerfinance.gov/INSTALL.md

 ```

 ### MYSQL Database
-Ensure your databse is running.
+Ensure your database is running.
 ```
 mysql.server start
 ```

-Then run mysql creation script from root directory
+Then run mysql creation script from root directory:
 ```
 ./create-mysql-db.sh
 ```
 If you would like to have a custom db setup then you can pass in the necessary args.
-*NOTE* be sure to update your local settings `local.py` to account for these changes.
+> **NOTE** be sure to update your local settings `local.py` to account for these changes.

 ```
 ./create-mysql-db.sh <dbname> <username> <password>
 ```